-A new litter reporting app and website developed by the EPA will give power to the people who see someone committing a littering offence.
+A new litter reporting app and website developed by the EPA has given power to the people who see someone committing a littering offence.

-From 1 February 2017, South Australians can tap into the 'DOB IN A LITTERER' app and website to report cases of littering from vehicles.
+Since 1 February 2017, South Australians have been tapping into the Dob in a Litterer app and website to report cases of littering from vehicles.

 Dob in a Litterer uses the latest technology featuring dropdown menus to identify the type, model and colour of the offending vehicle, a map to determine the exact location of where the littering took place, and also includes a photo feature to capture evidence.

-Fines have been set at $210 for small amounts of general litter, $500 for Class B hazardous litter which includes lit cigarettes or butts, used syringes and glass, and $1,000 for quantities of litter over 50 litres such as illegal dumping.
+Fines will range from $210 for general litter, $500 for Class B hazardous litter which includes lit cigarettes or butts, used syringes and glass, and $1,000 for quantities of litter over 50 litres such as illegal dumping.

-The launch of Dob in a Litterer coincides with the introduction of the litter provisions of the new Local Nuisance and Litter Control Act 2016, and a state government commitment to introduce a public litter reporting system.
+The launch of Dob in a Litterer followed the introduction of the litter provisions in the Local Nuisance and Litter Control Act 2016, and a state government commitment to introduce a public litter reporting system.